maclean-lab/Cell-Cell-Communication/README.md

 ### Summary

-Multiscale model of single cell dynamics of the granulocyte-monocyte vs. megakaryocyte-erythrocyte fate decision with cell-cell communication.
-This hybrid model is implemented in the [Julia](https://julialang.org/) programming language and consists of continuous and discrete processes:
+We provide code associated with the development of hybrid multiscale models of cell-cell communication.
+The models are developed in [Julia](https://julialang.org/) for a specific gene regulatory network in hematopoiesis that controls myeloid cell fates; however the framework is general and can be applied in various contexts to gene regulatory networks linked to single cell phenotypes.
+The hybrid model consists of coupled continuous and discrete dynamical processes:

-- Continuous intracellular GATA1-PU.1 gene regulatory network dynamics, modeled using the bistable system of ODEs defined in Chickarmane et al. 2009.
+    - Continuous cell-internal GATA1-PU.1 gene regulatory network dynamics, modeled using nonlinear differential equations as described in Chickarmane et al., 2009.
-- Discrete signals sent between cells following a Poisson process
+    - Discrete cell-cell communication where signals sent between cells are modeled via a Poisson process.

-Cells can send consensus signals, recruiting neighbors to converge to the same lineage, or dissensus signals, pushing neighbors to converge to the opposite lineage.
-Cell-cell signaling topologies are encoded as a matrix where 1 corresponds to a consensus signal, -1 corresponds to a dissensus signal, and 0 corresponds to no communication.
+In general, the form of the signal can be defined by the user.
+Here, we define two signals: consensus signals ("be like me") that recruit neighboring cells to commit to the same lineage, or dissensus signals ("be unlike me") that push neighbors to commit to the alternative lineage.
+Cell-cell signaling network topologies are defined as a matrix where 1 corresponds to a consensus signal, -1 corresponds to a dissensus signal, and 0 corresponds to no signaling between cells.

-Single trajectory simulations can be performed using Topology_Trajectories.jl.
-Running large numbers of simulations over a range of parameters can be done without noise using Topology_Probabilities.jl or with noise (either intrinsic or extrinsic) using Simple_Topologies_w_Noise_Probabilities.jl.
-Large numbers of iterations over many parameter values should not be run locally.
-The notebook Plotting_Trajectories_and_Probabilities.ipynb plots both single trajectory simulations and approximate probabilities.
+Simulation of individual model runs (trajectories) is performed in `Topology_Trajectories.jl`.
+Running sets of simulations over a range of parameters is performed in`Topology_Probabilities.jl` if no noise is modeled, in  or in `Simple_Topologies_w_Noise_Probabilities.jl` with noise (either intrinsic or extrinsic) added.
+To run large numbers of simulations over many parameter values, we recommend using hpc.
+The notebook `Plotting_Trajectories_and_Probabilities.ipynb` gives the code used to produce the plots in the paper, both for single trajectory simulations and approximate probability distributions for large sets of parameters.

 ### Paper